celo-org/celo-blockchain/README.md

 ## Running tests

-Prior to running tests you will need to run `make prepare-system-contracts`.
+Prior to running tests you will need to run `make prepare`, this will run two sub rules.

+Without first running this `make prepare`, certain tests will fail.

+### prepare-system-contracts

 This will shallow checkout the [celo-monorepo](https://github.com/celo-org/celo-monorepo) under `../.celo-blockchain-monorepo-checkout` relative to this project's root at the